Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 C:\Service.exe and escalate its privileges to the level of the account that starts the service.

-To find vulnerable services the wmic tool, the PowerUp script and the exploit/windows/local/trusted_service_path metasploit module can be used as well as a manual review of each service metadata using sc queries:
+To find vulnerable services the `wmic` tool and the `Powershell` `PowerUp` script can be used as well as a manual review of each service metadata using `sc` queries:

 ```
 # List services